clowdr-app/clowdr/README.md

 "Quick" version of the following instructions should get you a minimal working setup.
 Just skip over the steps marked "Full Setup".

+**Warning**: The Quick Setup instructions are still being debugged and may or may not work yet!!

+**Caveat**: The word "Quick" should be taken with a grain of salt.
+Even this streamlined path is likely to take you a day or two.

 To run your own conference on Clowdr and/or test changes that affect other parts of the platform, follow all the steps below.

 ## Pre-requisites

+BCP: General comments about the READMEs:

+- Separating Pre-Requisites from Setup as separate "phases" seems unnecessarily heavy.
+- Most of the README files begin with a sort of "Table of Contents" that makes subroutine calls to various sections of the rest of the document.
+  This requires quite a bit of remembering state on the part of readers (especially since the whole README file is itself generally a subroutine call from the main README) and contributes to a feeling of overwhelm.
+  Moreover, there is not very much material in any of the files _besides_ the sections describing what to do.
+- So my suggestion would be to
+  1. Coalesce the pre-requisites and setup sections of every document into a single list
+  2. Inline all the subroutine calls within individual README documents -- i.e., make the whole document be a list of ## sections each describing a major step of installation.
+  3. For the few sections that contain miscellaneous notes and useful information, rather than setup instructions, just mark them clearly as "Notes" so the reader knows to skip over them on a first pass.

 1. [VSCode](https://code.visualstudio.com/)
    - We also recommend you install the "recommended extensions" listed in the